imitablerabbit/lwjgl-engine/README.md

 java -Djava.library.path=libs/ -cp "out/production/Engine/;libs/lwjgl.jar" info.markhillman.Main
 ```

 When this command is run a window will open up and display an exhibition of what the engine can currently do.
+At a later date I will include instructions on how to create an instance of the engine as well as load some entities into it.
+However for the time being, the best way to learn about the engine is to look at the demo code or the engine .java files themselves.

 ##Screenshots##